JamesCallanan/Grad-CAM/README.md

 # Results/search.csv and Results/trials_new.csv

 Contains data collected after performing experiments and computing performance metrics.
 This could be loaded into a local Postgres database.
 You could expose this database using ngrok if running 'Results/Tests_and_Plots.ipynb' on Google Colab as opposed to locally.

+#Experiment 1/CCE loss.ipynb , #Experiment 1/Heatmap loss.ipynb, #Experiment 2/CCE loss.ipynb , #Experiment 2/Heatmap loss.ipynb
+These were the notebooks run to train models for the respective experiments using the different loss functions.
+These notebooks had to be repetitively run.
+I believe the Colab notebooks where running into OOM errors with larger numbers of models trained.
+If replicating the experiment, you would not need to train so many models.
+30 models was excessive as the effect size was so large.
+I recall n = 3 to 5 (3-5 models) being sufficient given the observed effect size, a high power and low alpha level (0.01).
+This would need to be verified though.
+I used pinguoin.power_ttest() to do this at the time.